unbornchikken/NOOOCL/README.md

     });
 ```

-After a program builds we can access it's binaries for each device:
+After a program builds you can access it's binaries for each device:

 ```javascript
 // This returns an array of CLDevice instances